Bon Voyage (1954 film): Plot

-Robert Langen and Lutz Steffens have a research job to do on the desert island of Formitosa in the South Seas, where they are getting bored over time.
-In order to combat their homesickness, they want to exchange letters with young women from their homeland and a short time later their advertisement appears in a Hamburg newspaper.
-It didn't take long before the two received the first letters.
-Lutz got mail from a Monika Brinkmann, while Robert's correspondent was called Eva Gordon.
-There was an Eva Gordon, but the letters were written by Monika on a whim, without Eva knowing anything about it.
-But then the two young scientists were called back to their institute in Hamburg for a short time.
+Robert Langen and Lutz Steffens are two scientists stationed on the desert island of Formitosa in the South Seas.
+Getting bored and a little homesick, they want to exchange letters with young women from their homeland and put a classified ad in a Hamburg newspaper.
+It does not take long before the two receive the first letters.
+Lutz gets mail from a Monika Brinkmann, while Robert's correspondent is called Eva Gordon.
+They are unaware that Eva Gordon does not know anything about her letter which was actually written by Monika on a whim.

-In a good mood, they go to the travel agency where Monika works as soon as they arrive.
-Robert's expectations were even exceeded, which is not surprising for a part-time photo model.
-Only Lutz is very irritated by Eva's reaction when he tracks her down.
-She puts a quick end to a first “approach” because Dr. Eva Gordon is engaged to her boss, the somewhat distracted mathematics professor van Mühlen, and the wedding is supposed to be the next day.
+When the two young scientists are recalled to their institute in Hamburg for a short time, they immediately pay a visit to the travel agency where Monika works.
+Robert is very pleasantly surprised when seeing Monika, who happens to be a part-time photo model.
+In contrast, Lutz is irritated by Eva's reaction when he finally meets her.
+It turns out that Dr. Eva Gordon is engaged to her boss, the somewhat distracted mathematics professor van Mühlen, and the wedding is supposed to be the next day.
 Outraged, Eva goes to the police to report the misuse of her name and photo.
 Monika has no choice but to admit the fraud and apologize to Eva.
-In the meantime, she has found that the cheeky young man seems very amiable and that fate means well with her.
+In the meantime, Eva has taken a liking to the cheeky young man.
 After some small confusions, two couples in love travel to Formitosa.